 The Midewin National Tallgrass Prairie was established in 1996 on the former Joliet Arsenal.
 It is the first national tallgrass prairie in the country.
 Midewin represents a major effort to restore approximately 20,000 acres of farm and industrial land to a unique American landscape and the complex ecology of the prairie.
 This also makes Midewin the largest open space in the Chicago metropolitan area and northeastern Illinois and the largest tallgrass prairie restoration effort east of the Mississippi River.

-Public access to Midewin was restricted during the Army’s cleanup of contaminants remaining from decades of munitions manufacture, but today, nearly 9,000 acres of Midewin and 33 miles of trails are open to the public for non-motorized recreation.
+Public access to Midewin was restricted during the Army’s cleanup of contaminants remaining from decades of munitions manufacture, but today, 33 miles of trails are open to the public for non-motorized recreation.
 Midewin will remain a “prairie under construction” for many years to come, so there are many accomplishments for visitors to witness and even help achieve.
 In 2015, bison were reintroduced at the preserve.